 Traffic accident reports are generally available three working days after the incident has been reported.
 Other reports are generally available fourteen days after the incident.

-Click here obtain a copy of your accident report.
+Click here obtain a copy of your traffic accident report.

 Please note that names, addresses, telephone numbers and any other information contained in any police report may not be used for the purposes of soliciting business for pecuniary gain.
 CRS 24-72-305.5